Dan Houx

-Dan Houx is an American politician and businessman serving as a member of the Missouri House of Representatives from the 54th district.
-Elected in 2016, he assumed office in January 2017.
+Dan Houx is an American politician and businessman who was a member of the Missouri House of Representatives from 2017 to 2025, representing the 54th district.
+He was first elected in 2016.

 Early life and education

 Houx was born and raised in Warrensburg, Missouri.
 He graduated from the Kemper Military School in Boonville, Missouri.

 Career

 In addition to his career in politics, Houx has worked as a homebuilder, real estate developer, and real estate agent.
 Houx was elected to the Missouri House of Representatives in 2016, defeating Democratic nominee Bob Gregory.
 He was re-elected in 2018, 2020, and 2022.